 Rugby’s Caring Hands – Bequest Programme

-Why leave us a gift in your will?
+Why leave a gift in your will for our injured players?

-Thank you for considering assisting us to keep doing this in years to come!
-Did you know that bequests to charitable institutions are also exempt from estate duty.
+- Bequests to charitable institutions are also exempt from estate duty.
 If your estate value is more than three and a half million rand, there may be a savings in the amount of estate duty payable.
-We recommend you consult an attorney to draw up a will or have an existing one updated.

 What will your gift be used for?